 Is the housing market getting more unfair?

-It is clearly “not feasible” for someone with average full-time gross earnings to fund a deposit “without significant assistance from family or friends”.
+‘A recent report concluded that it is clearly ‘not feasible’ for someone with average full-time gross earnings to fund a deposit ‘without significant assistance from family or friends’.’

 We all know that house prices are soaring – and will likely continue to do so unless supply expands dramatically.
 But as prices rise far faster than incomes do, inequality and access to the housing market are also rising.